CodingWithTashi/flutter_text_viewer/README.md

 * Pagination for large text file
 * AppBar enhancement

+## Note
+Feel free to fork and send pull request

 If you have any questions, feedback or ideas, feel free to [create an issue](https://github.com/CodingWithTashi/flutter_text_viewer/issues/new).
 If you enjoy this project, I'd appreciate your [🌟 on GitHub](https://github.com/CodingWithTashi/flutter_text_viewer/).